EvansWinner/awesome-line-editors/README.md

 ### Line editors vs. character editors

-Quick note, just like I said above: There is a distinction to be made between "line editors" and "character editors.
+Quick note, just like I said above: There is a distinction to be made between "line editors" and "character editors."
 The distinction may not actually be all that distinct.
 In the classic Unix ``ed(1)'' editor, the conceptual unit of structure is the line.
 You navigate to and between and around lines.
-Once you've found a line you like, if you want to change something, for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to, as a string.
+Once you've found a line you like, if you want to change something for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to, as a string.
 So that's nice.
 It takes a little getting used to.
 It's great, though, when you want to do a lot of the same thing all at once, since you can use regular expressions to specify multiple lines at the same time.

-On the other hand, it's not great when you want to do complex changes within one line.
+On the other hand, what if you want to do complex changes within one line?
 For that, you want an editor that has surgical commands for digging into lines at a character level.
 But then, it's debatable whether that is really any faster than either using regexes—or sometimes just retyping the line entire.

 In any case, some editors, like Teco (the Famed Father of Emacs) are called "character" or "character-level" editors.
-For my purposes, they mostly all operate in such a way that they are like a little REPL for a text editing programming language—a DSL usually not Turing-complete, though famously, Teco's is;
+For my purposes, they mostly all operate in such a way that they are like a little [REPL](https://en.m.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)&nbsp;![img/wikipedia.png] for a text editing programming language—a DSL usually not Turing-complete, though famously, Teco's is;
 and so I'm lumping them all together here.
 Heck, maybe "REPL-based text editors" would be a better name for them.